Edward D. Maryon: Undergraduate studies

-Maryon's active participation in student life led to his being one of eight named to Skull an Bones as a junior, and, as a senior, one of nine named to Owl and Key and one of an equal number named to Beehive.
+Maryon's active participation in student life led to his being one of eight named to Skull and Bones as a junior, and, as a senior, one of nine named to Owl and Key and one of an equal number named to Beehive.
 Skull and Bones honored junior men who were outstanding in student activities; similarly, Owl and Key consisted of senior men who had been active in student affairs, and who strove to promote class spirit and uphold university traditions.
 Beehive, proclaimed the "highest honorary at the University of Utah", consisted of those who had contributed greatly to campus life.
 (Note: Maryon remained involved in Beehive after his graduation, assisting with its annual banquet in 1956, and being noted as an alumni representative in 1964.)
 Maryon graduated with a Bachelor of Fine Arts in June 1952.